 In 1963, the TEM β-lactamase emerged among gram-negative bacteria, and it rapidly increased in frequency to become the most frequent β-lactamase in most pathogenic gram-negative populations.
-TEM β-lactamases have been found in Escherichia coli, and other gram-negative bacteria.
+TEM β-lactamases have been found in Escherichia coli and other gram-negative bacteria.
 Among the TEM family members, TEM-1 is considered the wild type.
 Over 170 TEM variants have been found clinically, where forty-one have single amino acid substitutions and 89% have four or fewer amino acid substitutions.
 In this study, we focus on TEM-50, which is one of the clinically isolated variants with four substitutions [10].
 We have created all 16 possible variations of those substitutions using site directed mutagenesis [11].

 Because of the widespread use of β-lactam antibiotics, there have been additional approaches that utilize a combination of mechanisms based on activators for β-lactamases such as clavulanic acid, sulbactam and tazobactam [12].
 To avoid β-lactamase activity, some antibiotics are given with these β-lactamase inhibitors, resulting in a more effective treatment.
 These inactivators destroy the β-lactamase activity, therefore enhancing the ability of the β-lactam to destroy the cell wall.
 An Inhibitor-Resistant TEM is a bacterial strain that produces an inhibitor-resistant enzyme that breaks down these β-lactamase inhibitors.
 Within the TEM-50 gene, there are two substitutions that contribute to the inhibitor resistant phenotype, M69L (TEM-33) and N276D (TEM-84) [12].

 Epistasis, or non-additive interactions between mutations, plays a major role in antibiotic resistance.
-Epistatic interactions can be used to study topography of fitness landscapes and the dynamics of adaptation.
+Epistatic interactions can be used to study the topography of fitness landscapes and the dynamics of adaptation.
 One study shows these patterns of epistasis among large and small-effect beneficial substitutions occurring in TEM-1 [13].
 Schenk et al. found that there are major epistatic interactions among the mutations within TEM-1 depending on which combination of the four mutations are present in the presence of just one antibiotic, Cefotaxime.
 It has been shown that epistasis occurs more frequently among mutations within the same gene [14].

 Genotype-by-environment (GxE) interactions are defined as the change in the performance of two or more genotypes measured in two or more environments.
 Changes in rank order for different genotypes and changes in the magnitude of genetic, environmental and phenotypic variances can be evident between environments.
 Previous studies on GxE interactions have measured fitness on genotypes that differ by numerous unknown mutations and most recently [8] investigated the effects of 26 genotypes in four environments measuring fitness relative to a common progenitor.

-To study within gene epistasis and genotype-by-environment effects on the adaptive landscape of the TEM-1TEM-50 adaptive landscapes, we investigated the interactions of penicillins, cephalosporins, and β-lactamase inhibitors with 16 TEM genotypes to determine the combined effect of genotype and environment upon fitness outcomes.
+To study within-gene epistasis and genotype-by-environment effects on the adaptive landscape of the TEM-1TEM-50 adaptive landscapes, we investigated the interactions of penicillins, cephalosporins, and β-lactamase inhibitors with 16 TEM genotypes to determine the combined effect of genotype and environment upon fitness outcomes.

 Results